GabiTulba/TJCTF2018-Write-ups/Python Reversing/Python Reversing.md

 > `2` <br>
 <br>

-But still, since we know every variable (including `other`), we can guess the flag character by character.
+But still, since we know every variable (including `other`) we can ecnrypt, so we can guess the flag character by character by encrypting every possible byte and checking if it matches the desired output, this is known as a [Chosen-plaintext attack](https://en.wikipedia.org/wiki/Chosen-plaintext_attack).

 ## Decrypting the flag:
 Here's the code: <br>